vschelbi/superpoint_transformer_vschelbi/README.md

 ## 📌  Description

-HiST is a superpoint-based transformer architecture that efficiently performs semantic segmentation on large-scale 3D scenes.
+SPT is a superpoint-based transformer architecture that efficiently performs semantic segmentation on large-scale 3D scenes.
 This method includes a fast algorithm that partitions point clouds into a hierarchical superpoint structure, as well as a self-attention mechanism to exploit the relationships between